pasqal-io/horqrux/docs/index.md

 from typing import Any, Callable from uuid import uuid4

-from horqrux.adjoint import adjoint_expectation
-from horqrux.circuit import Circuit, hea from horqrux.primitive import Primitive from horqrux.parametric import Parametric from horqrux import Z, RX, RY, NOT, zero_state, apply_gate
+from horqrux.circuit import Circuit, hea, expectation from horqrux.primitive import Primitive from horqrux.parametric import Parametric from horqrux import Z, RX, RY, NOT, zero_state, apply_gate from horqrux.utils import DiffMode

 n_qubits = 5